Braun Strowman

-Adam Joseph Scherr (born September 6, 1983) is an American professional wrestler and former strongman.
-He is currently signed to WWE, where he performs on the SmackDown brand under the ring name Braun Strowman.
+Adam Joseph Scherr (born September 6, 1983) is an American professional wrestler, strongman and actor.
+As a wrestler, he is best known for his tenures in WWE where he performed under the ring name Braun Strowman.

-In WWE, he is a one-time Universal Champion, one-time Intercontinental Champion, and two-time Raw Tag Team Champion (with Nicholas and Seth Rollins, respectively).
-He is also the winner of the 2018 Men's Money in the Bank contract, the winner of the titular match at the Greatest Royal Rumble event, and the winner of the 2019 André the Giant Memorial Battle Royal (making him the only wrestler to win both a Rumble and an André Battle Royal).
+Before professional wrestling, Scherr began his strongman career in 2010 when he won the NAS Amateur National Championships in 2011, and the Arnold Amateur Strongman Championships in 2012.
+After his retirement from strongman athletics, Scherr transitioned into professional wrestling and signed a contract with WWE in 2013; he wrestled on its NXT developmental brand under the name Braun Strowman.
+Upon debuting on the main roster in 2015, Strowman became part of The Wyatt Family.

-Strowman headlined many pay-per-view events for WWE.
-He is tied with Shayna Baszler for the most eliminations in a single Elimination Chamber match with five, tied with Brock Lesnar for the most eliminations in a single Royal Rumble match with 13, holds the record for most eliminations in a single André Battle Royal with 14, and he is tied for the most eliminations in a single Survivor Series elimination match with four.
-Upon debuting on the main roster in 2015, Strowman was associated with the villainous stable, The Wyatt Family, wearing a black sheep mask and being physically dominant.
-Throughout his appearances with WWE, Strowman was portrayed as an unstoppable monster, earning the moniker "The Monster Among Men," as well as "The Monster of all Monsters" upon his return in 2022.
+Scherr has held the WWE Universal Championship once, in 2020 and has headlined many pay-per-view events for WWE.
+He is tied with Shayna Baszler for the most eliminations in a single Elimination Chamber match with five, tied with Brock Lesnar for the most eliminations in a single Royal Rumble match with 13, holds the record for most eliminations in a single André the Giant Memorial Battle Royal with 14, and he is tied for the most eliminations in a single Survivor Series elimination match with four.

 Early life

 Adam Scherr was born on September 6, 1983, in Sherrills Ford, North Carolina, near Charlotte, to Sara and Rick "Crusher" Scherr.
 His father is widely regarded as one of the greatest slow-pitch softball players of all time, and is a USSSA Hall of Fame member who still holds the All Time World Series records in home runs (101), hits (166), and RBI (202).
 Scherr has a younger sister named Hannah.
-As he grew older, he spent time in Arkansas and Tennessee.
-As a young boy, he attended Bandys High School, where he was on the football, track and field, and wrestling teams.
+Growing up, he spent time in Arkansas and Tennessee.
+He attended Bandys High School, where he was on the football, track and field, and wrestling teams.
 He went through a significant growth spurt in high school; he was 5 ft 8 in (1.73 m) during his freshman year and grew to 6 ft 5 in (1.96 m) by the time he graduated.
 After graduating in 2001, he "goofed off" until 2003, when he enrolled in a community college.
 He spent the next four years playing football semi-professionally for the Hickory Hornets, supplementing his income by working as a doorman and mechanic.
 Scherr attended the NFL Scouting Combine in 2007, but he ultimately did not turn professional.
 In the late 2000s, he began competing in amateur strongman competitions.